gscrow/dressipi-com/terms-and-conditions.markdown

 When you connect your profile to any of our retail partners you give us permission to share your profile, data with that retailer (in accordance with your Account Settings and our [Privacy Policy](https://dressipi.com/privacy/)).

-This data will only be used to improve your personalised shopping experience with that retailer and to improve their understanding of the types of clothes and features their customers prefer and want to buy.
+This data will only be used to improve your personalized shopping experience with that retailer and to improve their understanding of the types of clothes and features their customers prefer and want to buy.

 ## Additional Provisions